vidyadhar24/Python_home/README.md

 # Python_home #
-This includes all the files and the actual code of my recreational content and Learnings
+This includes all the files and the code of my and Learnings recreational projects

 ### The Following are the few projects made out of curiosity while learning which made me learn a lot about programming and about Python.  ###
 ---